 This study proposes two TF gait analysis methods for diagnosing three types of NDDs.
-Three distinct types of gait signals were employed as input in our study, namely the left foot (LF), the right foot (RF), and the summation of both feet (SF).
-In the context of gait analysis, it is imperative to account for the coordination between the legs.
+Three distinct types of gait signals were employed as input in our study: The left foot (LF), the right foot (RF), and the summation of both feet (SF).
+In gait analysis, it is imperative to account for leg coordination.
 To this end, a singular movement signal from one foot would not suffice.
 Therefore, to accurately capture the gait dynamics, we opted to total up the force applied by each foot.

-At the outset, these three distinct types of gait signals were uniformly segmented into 30-second windows.
-Two TF moments were then extracted from each segment to be utilized as an input of the BiLSTM model.
+At the outset, these three distinct types of gait signals were uniformly segmented into 30-s windows.
+Two TF moments were extracted from each segment to be utilized as input for the BiLSTM model.
 Subsequently, these TF features were translated into 2D spectrogram images for implementation in pre-trained CNNs.
-The proposed framework is given in Fig. 2.
+The proposed framework is given in Figure 2.